miker704/Strife/patch_V5_notes.md

     - Finished updates to preview Avatar Decoration modal.
     - Switch mounts and Mounted SubToStrifeNitroBasic modal to shop page instead of SubToStrifeNitroPro modal.
     - Switch mounts and Mounted SubToStrifeNitroBasic modal to preview Avatar Decoration modal instead of SubToStrifeNitroPro modal.
+    - Switch mounts and Mounted SubToStrifeNitroBasic modal to preview profile effects modal instead of SubToStrifeNitroPro modal.